codio-templates/advanced-features-python/.guides/content/Custom-Test-cb76.md

 ### Pass `points` to Codio

 An advanced code test without partial points ends with a system exit of 0 (test passed) or 1 (test did not pass).
-Advanced code tests with partial points are different in that they end with an HTTP request that passes the `points` variable needs to Codio.
-From the [documentation](https://docs.codio.com/courses/assessments/#partial-score), here is an example of how `points` would be passed to Codio.
+Advanced code tests with partial points are different in that they end with an HTTP request that passes the `points` variable to Codio.
+Here is an example (taken from the [documentation](https://docs.codio.com/courses/assessments/#partial-score)) of how `points` would be passed to Codio.

 ```python
 import os, requests, sys